Rahuldesai0/Chess-with-pygame/README.md

 2. Using FEN notation for chess positions
 3. Drag and dropping pieces
 4. Chess move log with the standard chess move notation
+5. Sound Effects for normal move and capture